Connect algob project settings with a webapp

 For reference checkout

-algo-builder-templates/default project.
+algo-builder-templates/htlc project.
 It’s a webapp with integrated with an algob project.
-You deploy the contracts first in an
+You firstly deploy the smart contracts using

 We have also added a config-overrides.js to override